jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 We might think of this mental self as some kind of pilot of our actions, or the keeper of our internal monologue — and this internal monologue can be very convincing in making us think it’s some kind of persisting entity (consider, for instance, [Descartes’s ‘I think, therefore I am’](/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/)).

-But the Buddhist insight is that this ‘persisting’ mental self emerges _only_ when we are thinking — it is a verb, not a noun.
+But the Buddha’s insight is that this ‘persisting’ mental self emerges _only_ when we are thinking — it is a verb, not a noun.
 Just as dancing doesn’t exist when one isn’t dancing, so the self only exists when one is thinking or feeling.

 This point was famously articulated in the Western tradition of philosophy, too, by the great 18th-century thinker David Hume.
 Reflecting on his own own stream of consciousness, Hume writes: